 Sciatica is the name that describes a set of symptoms that occur when the sciatic nerve is irritated.
-Typically, the symptoms may include lower back pain radiating to the buttock, back of the thigh, calf, and sometimes into the foot.
-These symptoms can present as tingling and numbness as well as pain and are often be accompanied by weakness in the leg, particularly in the muscles of the foot.
+Symptoms include lower back pain radiating to the buttock, thigh, calf, and sometimes into the foot.
+As well as pain, sciatica can cause tingling and numbness, and people may experience weakness in their legs or feet as well

-It is extremely important to be seen by your Chiropractor as soon as possible to determine the underlying cause of your sciatica.
-After a thorough examination and assessment of your symptoms, a Chiropractor will be able to pinpoint the cause of the sciatic nerve irritation and ensure you receive the most suitable treatment.
+Here at The House Clinics, Bristol, our expert Chiropractors have successfully treated hundreds of people suffering from sciatica.
+It is crucial to be seen by your Chiropractor as soon as possible to determine the underlying cause of your sciatica.
+Chiropractors can determine the cause of sciatic nerve irritation after thoroughly examining and assessing your symptoms.

-Degenerative disc disease or spinal stenosis (the breakdown of discs, which act as cushions between the vertebrae) causing nerve irritation.
+Degenerative disc disease or spinal stenosis - the breakdown of discs (which act as cushions between the vertebrae) causes nerve irritation.

 Pregnancy - Hormones produced during pregnancy can cause ligaments to loosen up and stretch, which can potentially cause sciatic pain for some women.

 Muscle spasm in the buttock (piriformis) - when the muscle becomes so taught that it pinches the nerves (this is usually very temporary and the sciatic symptoms will disappear when the muscles relax again.

 After an initial consultation and examination (referring to your medical history), your Chiropractor will be able to determine the underlying cause of your sciatica.
 Treatment normally includes a combination of hands-on treatment, posture and lifestyle advice, and an exercise programme to strengthen the core (the muscles supporting your spine).